microsoft/AcademicContent/Workshop/14. LUIS/LUIS HOL.md

 <a name="Exercise2"></a>
 ## Exercise 2: Configure intents and entities ##

 In the language of LUIS, *intents* represent actions such as "search" or "find," while *entities* describe target for intents.
-In this exercise, you will create a simple intent for searching the news and an entity to specify the type of news to search for, such as "soccer" or "Microsoft Surface."
+In this exercise, you will create a simple intent for searching the news and an entity to specify the type of news to search for, such as "soccer" or "Azure."

 1. Click **Intents** in the menu on the left.
 Then click **Add Intent** to add an intent.